Strain gauge: Predictive maintenance

 Many objects and materials in industrial applications have a finite life.
 To improve their lifetime and cost of ownership, predictive maintenance principles are used.
 Strain gauges can be used to monitor the strain as an indicator of fatigue in materials to enable software systems to predict when certain components need to be replaced or serviced.
 Resistive foil gauges can be used to instrument stiff materials like metals, ceramics, composites and similar, whereas highly elastic strain gauges are used to monitor softer materials such as rubber, plastics, textiles and the like.

 Aviation

 In aviation, strain gauges are the standard approach to measuring the structural load and calculating wing deflection.
 Strain gauges are fixed in several locations on the aircraft.
-However, deflection measurement systems have been shown to measure reliable strains remotely.
-This reduces instrumentation weight on the aircraft and thus is replacing the strain gauge.
+However, deflection measurement systems have been shown to measure strains reliably remotely.
+This reduces instrumentation weight on the aircraft and thus is replacing (certain) strain gauges.

 Repurposing

 There are also applications where it isn't first obvious that you would measure strain to get to the wanted result.
 So for example in the detection of intruders on certain structures, strain gauges can be used to detect the presence of such an intruder.
 This is done by measuring the slight change in strain of the said structure.